StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 https://ldjam.com/events/ludum-dare/rules

 ### I give you my axe, I give you my bow, I give you my CraftyJS.
+Lets use Unity - NO!
+Lets use Unreal - NO!
-Unity - NO, Unreal - NO, CraftyJS - Yes!
+CraftyJS - Yes!

 http://craftyjs.com/